ArqumFarooq/BAKERY-MANAGEMENT-SYSTEM-BMS-/README.md

 The software used to develop Bakery Management System is
 - Visual Studio in C++ language
-Data we will use linked list for the implementation of our bakery management system
+Data we will use linked list for the implementation of our bakery management system For storing the data I used file handling.
+Basic purpose of suing file handling is to store product in system paramently.